AndorGunczer/AndorGunczer/README.md

 <br>

 - I am a software developer student at [42Heilbronn](https://www.42heilbronn.de/en/), which is part of the [42Network](https://42.fr/en/network-42).
-- 🌱 I’m currently learning front-end web technologies, ethical hacking methodologies, german, and soft-skills
+- 🌱 I’m currently learning special use-cases of C++, algorithms and data structures, ethical hacking methodologies, german, and soft-skills
 - ⚡ Current Projects:</br>
       [Cub3d](https://github.com/williamollio/cub3d) - A 3d doom/wolfenstein like game using raycasting technology.</br>
       [Weather_App](https://github.com/AndorGunczer/Weather_App) - A website where you can check the live weather